Richard Mulcaster

 Richard Mulcaster (ca. 1531, Carlisle, Cumberland – 15 April 1611, Essex) is known best for his headmasterships of Merchant Taylors' School and St Paul's School, both then in London, and for his pedagogic writings.
 He is often regarded as the founder of English language lexicography.
 He was also an Anglican priest.

 Early life

 Mulcaster was possibly born in 1530 or 1531 in Brackenhill Castle.
 He was the son of William Mulcaster.

 Education

-In 1561 he became the first headmaster of Merchant Taylors' School in London, where he wrote his two treatises on education, Positions (1581) and Elementarie (1582).
+In 1561 he became the first headmaster of Merchant Taylors' School in London, where he wrote his two treatises on education, Positions wherin Those Primitive Circumstances be Examined, which are Necessarie for the Training Up of Children, either for Skill in Their Booke, or Health in Their Bodie (1581) and Elementarie (1582).
 Merchant Taylors' School was at that time the largest school in the country, and Mulcaster worked to establish a rigorous curriculum which was to set the standard for education in Latin, Greek and Hebrew.
 He was the mentor of Lancelot Andrewes, later Dean of Westminster, who kept the subject's portrait above his study door.